Creating Your First Agent

 • Instructions that define your agent's personality and behavior

-• Default works well, but you can customize for specific use cases
+• The default works well, but you can customize for specific use cases

 • Example custom prompt: